 - Have recently run any red lights or stop signs or come close to being involved in a collision

 - Received a ticket for a driving violation

-- Are speeding or driving too slow
+- Are speeding or driving well below the speed limit

 - Have been in a car accident